json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 Most of the [keywords](https://json-schema.org/learn/glossary#keyword) defined by the JSON Schema organization can be either evaluated on their own, or by only considering the values of their adjacent keywords.
-For example, the `type` keyword is independent of any other keywords, while the `minContains` and `maxContains` keywords depend on the `contains` keyword defined in the same schema object.
+For example, the `type` keyword is independent of any other keywords, while the `additionalProperties` keyword depends on the `properties` and `patternProperties` keywords defined in the same schema object.

 > If you want to learn more about keyword dependencies, check out the [Static
 > Analysis of JSON Schema](schema-static-analysis) article by [Greg